rcabezas29/rcabezas29/README.md

 ###

-<p align="left">Software Developer from Madrid, Spain 🗺<br><br>- 🔭 I’m working as DevOps and Data in 42 Madrid, where I'm also student.<br>- 📚 I'm currently learning ML, Cybersecurity and Graphics.<br>- 📡 I'm interested and always looking for info about graphic renderings omptimization based on AI/ML.<br>- 🛠 I have also studies in Robotics and Automation.</p>
+<p align="left">Software Developer from Madrid, Spain 🗺<br><br>- 🔭 I’m working as C++ Developer at Capgemini.<br>- 📚 I'm currently learning ML, Cybersecurity and Graphics.<br>- 📡 I'm interested and always looking for info about graphic renderings omptimization based on AI/ML.<br>- 🛠 I have also studies in Robotics and Automation.</p>

 ###